 Auto accidents can change your life in a split-second.
 While minor collisions such as a fender bender may not cause permanent injuries, severe car accidents such as those involving commercial trucks can lead to permanent disability or wrongful death.
 The Insurance Corporation of British Columbia (ICBC) provides basic auto insurance, but additional coverage is available through the company as well.
 An ICBC injury claims lawyer can help you through the process of recovering compensation for your injuries and vehicle damage.
 It’s crucial you contact a lawyer before you talk to an ICBC adjuster.

-If you’ve been in an auto accident in the Greater Vancouver area, our attorneys at Stephens & Holman are available to help.
+If you’ve been in an auto accident in the Greater Vancouver area, our lawyers at Stephens & Holman are available to help.
 Call us today at (604) 730-4120 for a free, no-obligation consultation.
 You don’t pay us until after you’ve collected damages for your ICBC injury claim.

 The resources you can find on this page include: